Direct High-Resolution Imaging of Earth-Like Exoplanets: In Situ Imaging

-A circular aperture of diameter \(D\) at wavelength \(\lambda\) has a diffraction‐limited angular resolution given by the Rayleigh criterion (\ref{eq:rayleigh_limit}), $ \Delta\theta \;=\; 1.22\,{\lambda}/{D}. $ A planet of physical radius \(R_\oplus\) at a spacecraft–planet distance \(r\) subtends an angle
+A circular aperture of diameter \(D\) at wavelength \(\lambda\) has a diffraction-limited angular resolution given by the Rayleigh criterion (\ref{eq:rayleigh_limit}), $ \Delta\theta \;=\; 1.22\,{\lambda}/{D}. $ A planet of physical radius \(R_\oplus\) at a spacecraft–planet distance \(r\) subtends an angle

-To partition the planetary disk into \(N=10\) elements across its diameter, each “micro‐pixel” must span \(\theta_{\oplus}(r)/10\).
+To partition the planetary disk into \(N=10\) elements across its diameter, each “micro-pixel” must span \(\theta_{\oplus}(r)/10\).
 Equating these two requirements, one finds the maximum approach distance, \(r\), as

 Adopting \(\lambda=550\,\mathrm{nm}\) this yields the simple scaling